ncguilbeault/machinelearning-examples/examples/LinearDynamicalSystems/Kinematics/ForagingMouse/README.md

 Ensure you have Bonsai 2.9 installed on your system.
 You will also need to have the [uv Python environment manager](https://docs.astral.sh/uv/) installed.
 You can bootstrap the Python environment by running `uv sync` in the example directory.

-### Dependencies

-If you used the bootstrapping method, you dont have to worry about the package dependencies, as these should be already installed.
-However, if creating a new environment or integrating into an existing one, you will need to install the following packages:

-* Bonsai - Core v2.8.1
-* Bonsai - Design v2.8.0
-* Bonsai - Editor v2.8.0
-* Bonsai - ML v0.1.0
-* Bonsai - ML LinearDynamicalSystems v0.1.0
-* Bonsai - ML Visualizers v0.1.0
-* Bonsai - Scripting v2.8.0
-* Bonsai - Scripting Python v0.2.0
-* Bonsai - Vision v2.8.1
-* Bonsai - Vision Design v2.8.1

 ### Dataset

 The video for this example was generously provided by the Sainsbury Wellcome Centre Foraging Behaviour Working Group.
 (2023).
 Aeon: An open-source platform to study the neural basis of ethological behaviours over naturalistic timescales, [https://doi.org/10.5281/zenodo.8413142](https://doi.org/10.5281/zenodo.8413142)